craigfrancis/php-is-literal-rfc/readme.md

 On [GitHub](https://github.com/craigfrancis/php-is-literal-rfc/issues):

+- Should this be named something else? ([Jakob Givoni](https://news-web.php.net/php.internals/109197) suggested `is_from_literal`).
 - Would this cause performance issues?
 - Can `array_fill()`+`implode()` pass though the "is_literal" flag for the "WHERE IN" case?
-- Should the function be named something else? ([Jakob Givoni](https://news-web.php.net/php.internals/109197) suggested `is_from_literal`).
-- Systems/Frameworks that define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml files), might need to make some changes to use this check, as originally noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667).
+- Systems/Frameworks that define certain variables (e.g. table name prefixes) without the use of a literal (e.g. ini/json/yaml files), they might need to make some changes to use this check, as originally noted by [Dennis Birkholz](https://news-web.php.net/php.internals/87667).

 ## Unaffected PHP Functionality